 Occasionally products may come from neighbouring organic farms, grown by people we know and trust.
 Crop failures can mean some items are not offered at all.
 We cannot offer you a choice of vegetables, but if you have a strong aversion to or preference for certain products, we will try to accommodate this as much as possible.

 PRODUCTS AVAILABLE vary depending upon what is in season & may include:

-Non-GMO seed packets (year round) herbs and herbal tea packets (year round)
+Non-GMO seed packets, dried herbs and herbal tea packets (year round).

 In order for the service to work efficiently, clients will be organized into neighbourhood pods where possible.
 Ideally, a pod is a neighbourhood comprising approximately 2-3 streets that are very close to each other.
 We prefer that one person’s household act as a hub—or distribution centre— within that pod so we can drop off the veggies for 4-5 households at one location.
 Drop off your cooler the night before and we will fill them.
 Swing by your volunteer pod leader’s house at the end of the day and pick up your goodies.
 We will contact you if it is feasible to organize you and your neighbours into a pod; kindly indicate if you would like to act as a pod leader or be part of a pod.

 Tell your neighbours and recruit people on your street to become part of our great program.
 Great value, local, organically-grown products delivered to your door every week.
 What could be better?